AintSmurf/Demo---Libary---Test/README.md

 # Demo-Libary-Book-Test

-tests for libary in c#

-Nunit,XML etc ..

-# Note Must fill the XML PATH in the LibraryAccounTests.cs in the XML region in the following lines
+# Note Must fill the XML PATH in the LibraryAccounTests.cs file.

+Lines:

 line: 269 after the @

 line: 299 after the @

 line: 334 after the @

+tests for libary in c#

+Nunit,XML etc ..